USMCA left hanging as clock runs out

 His comments, made on the way to Chicago, came ahead of a statement from California Democrat Rep. Adam Schiff, the chairman of the House Permanent Select Committee on Intelligence, confirming the next step of the impeachment inquiry that will move ahead this week.

-Along with Trump, other Republicans including Iowa Democrat Sen. Chuck Grassley are calling foul, saying it is becoming less likely that the house speaker will bring USMCA, also dubbed NAFTA 2.0, up for ratification this year.
+Along with Trump, other Republicans including Iowa Sen. Chuck Grassley are calling foul, saying it is becoming less likely that the house speaker will bring USMCA, also dubbed NAFTA 2.0, up for ratification this year.

 The senator, in calling what House Democrats are doing “stalling tactics”, adds: “President Trump has done his job.
 He's renegotiated a trade deal, which nearly everyone besides a few Democrats can agree is better than the predecessor we know as NAFTA.”